huggingface/datasets/datasets/conv_ai_3/README.md

 {'topic_id': 8,
 'facet_id': 'F0969',
-'initial_request': 'I want to know about appraisals.', 'clarification_need': 2,
+'initial_request': 'I want to know about appraisals.', 'topic_desc': 'Find information about the type of appraisals.', 'clarification_need': 2,
 'question_id': 'F0005',
 'question': 'are you looking for a type of appraiser',